 I took up cycling and swimming on return to the UK in 2014 and entered my first sprint triathlon a year later in 2015.

 I am a PE Teacher, level 2 swimming coach and Level 1 BTF coach.
 I lead running sessions for adults and children and love the inclusive and friendly nature of Triathlons, as well as the competitive element.

 My main races have been pool sprints but have recently competed in open water and standard distance races; after huge encouragement from club members.

-I’ve been competing in triathlons since 1995, initially at Standard distance and but I now specialise in Sprint.
+I’ve been competing in triathlons since 1995, initially at Standard distance and now at Sprint.
 I started doing triathlons just for fun and for a challenge but when I retired in 2011 I decided to take the sport more seriously.
 I joined Petersfield Tri Club in 2012 and was pleased by how welcoming they were to slower (and older!) competitors like me.
-The PTC swim sessions have really helped me improve my times.

 In 2016 I signed up with a BTF coach to see how much I could develop as a triathlete.
-With the support of PTC and the help of my coach, I succeeded in qualifying for the GB Age Group Team for the World Championships in 2017 and the Europeans in 2018.
-I will also be going to the World Championships in 2019.
-This is a major achievement for me, way beyond what I thought I would be able to do when I started out on my triathlon journey; it has involved getting into open-water swimming after many years of competing in pool-based events and I now love open-water swimming.
-In 2016 I qualified as a Level 1 triathlon coach and I particularly enjoy helping ‘newbies’ to get into the sport.
-I am hoping to qualify as a Level 2 coach during the coming year.
+With the support of PTC and the help of my coach, I succeeded in qualifying for the GB Age Group Team and have represented GB at the World and European Championships.
+This is a major achievement for me, way beyond what I thought I would be able to do when I started out on my triathlon journey.
+I am a Level 2 triathlon coach and I love helping others to improve in triathlon, whether they are new to the sport or more experienced.